 7. To take your cakes out of the tins without leaving a wire rack mark on the top, put the clean tea towel over the tin, put your hand onto the tea towel and turn the tin upside-down.
 The cake should come out onto your hand and the tea towel.
 You can turn it from your hand onto the wire rack.
 Set aside to cool completely.

 8. To assemble the cake, place one cake upside down onto a plate and spread it with smooth peanut butter.
 If you don’t like peanut butter use a jam layer then whipped cream.
 You can top with the swirls using the Rose Twist Nozzle.

 Whipped Cream Topping

-Add Sugar and Crumbs flavoured icing sugar of your choice, plus 1 tablespoon condensed milk, milk or water which every you prefer.
+12. Add Sugar and Crumbs Natural Flavoured Icing Sugar of your choice plus 1 tablespoon condensed milk, milk or water whichever you prefer.

-Chop this in with a spatula, then pop into the mixer.
-Cover mixer with a tea towel – to prevent an icing cloud, then whip till all incorporated and fluffy.
+13. Chop this in with a spatula, then pop into the mixer.
+Cover mixer with a tea towel to prevent an icing cloud.
+Whip until it is all incorporated and fluffy.

 14. Tip the sugar into a heavy-based frying pan.
 Stir in 4 tablespoons of water and then place over a medium heat until the sugar has dissolved.